All Death Messages

 Name Styling

 Mob names in death messages can have different colours and styling applied.
-Those styles can be based on same categories used in as gamerules (both built-in and user-defined), but can also be independent from them.
-They can define anonymous categories which do not match any gamerule.
+Styles can be based on the same categories used in gamerules (both built-in and user-defined), or can be based on anonymous lists of entity types that don't correspond to any gamerule.

 Each object may contain the following properties: